pmonnahan/ScanTools/README.txt

 ScanTools methods that are FUNCTIONS to carry out operations (only required arguments are shown; see code for full list of arguments):

 **Important**
 Most of these methods include a print1 argument that, if set to True, will print the shell scripts instead of submitting them to the cluster.
 This is a useful check that you should always do before your first real execution of a method.
+The argument names provided below are not the actual argument names required by each function.
+Rather, the arguments below are descriptions of the actual arguments in the program.
+Also, most of the methods have an option to change the partition, time, and memory requested for each job.
+For methods that necessarily generate large intermediate files (.splitVCFS(), .calcbpm(), .generateFSC2input()), there is an option to use scratch (use_scratch=True and scratch_path=/path/to/scratch/directory).
+However, this requires that the user to setup their directory on the scratch drive.

  - .removePop(pops_to_be_removed): takes a list of populations and removes them from '.pops'.
 E.g. test.removePops(['Pop1','Pop2']).
 Even single populations should be specified in a list format.  '.min_ind' will be recalculated.